Making sense of nonequilibrium current fluctuations: A molecular motor example: This looks simple enough (until it isn't)

 From these two graphs we can already make an important observation: the current response $J(A)$ is not uniquely defined.
 Indeed, the current response curve will look different depending on the path $\gamma$ followed in the parameter space (Fig. \ref{fig2}).

 So what most people do (myself included before developping the present approach) is to fix one of the variables, say $p_1$, and express $p_2$ as a function $g(p_1,A)$.
-This actually corresponds to the path $\gamma_1$ in Figure \ref{fig2}, while the path $\gamma_3$ corresponds to fixing $p_2$ instead.
-However, this affects the shape of the currents and other transport properties in an uncontrolled and not necessarily representative way (we'll see a striking example in the next section when looking at the current fluctuations).
+This corresponds to the path $\gamma_1$ in Figure \ref{fig2}, while the path $\gamma_3$ corresponds to fixing $p_2$ instead.
+However, this affects the shape of the currents and other transport properties in an uncontrolled and not necessarily representative way (we'll see a striking example in the next section when looking at the diffusion coefficient).

 Even tough this observation is in many ways straightforward, it is not always properly appreciated in the litterature (and this has confused me as well in the past).
 One reason is that the {\it linear} response of a system is independent of the path $\gamma$.
 This is, however, {\it no longer true in the nonlinear regime} \cite{H05}.
 For example, in the toy model (\ref{toymodel}) \bea J^\gamma (A) = \frac{p_0(1-p_0)}{2 L^2} A + f(\gamma) A^2 + ... \eea That is, the linear response indeed depends on the equilibrium state $(p_0,1-p_0)$ only, and not on the path $\gamma$ in the parameter space.
-However, higher-order coefficients do depend on $\gamma$, as seen in Figure \ref{fig2}.
+However, higher-order coefficients and the overall response curve do depend on $\gamma$, and the (arbitrary) choice of path $\gamma$ essentially determines the shape of the response curve (Fig. \ref{fig2}).